City-of-Helsinki/bestpractice/dependency-tracking.md

 A lot more at https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis

-## SonarQube / SonarCloud, Coverity
+## SonarQube / SonarCloud, Coverity, landscape.io, scrutinizer-ci.com, codeclimate, bithound
 Integrates only via CI, doesn't check dependencies but actual code.
 Is rather like a smart linter.